GreenPeas: Unlocking adaptive quantum error correction with just-in-time decoding hypergraphs: Case study: adaptive SM circuits

+Figure~\ref{fig:static-vs-adaptive} compares static and adaptive SM on the $[[4,2,2]]$-concatenated surface code.
+The relative logical error rate advantage of adaptive SM grows with code distance~$d$: at $d = 10$, the adaptive scheme nearly halves the logical error rate relative to the static case.
+This growth with~$d$ is largely expected: our memory experiments use~$d$ error-correction rounds, so larger distances include more adaptive rounds and accumulate a greater advantage over static SM.
+The adaptive strategy also reduces decoding time, since fewer detectors are active on average; at $d = 10$ we observe around a $35\%$ reduction in decoding latency.

-\subsubsection{Comparison with Prior Art}
+\subsubsection{Comparison with prior art}

-A direct comparison between our results and those presented in \cite{berthusen_adaptive_2025} is precluded by the use of different outer codes.
-Moreover, while both studies utilise circuit-level noise, the authors of \cite{berthusen_adaptive_2025} employ a simpler phenomenological decoder via a combination of BP-OSD \cite{hillmann_localized_2025} and BP-LSD \cite{roffe_decoding_2020}, whereas we use full circuit-level decoding via GreenPeas and Tesseract.
-This distinction is significant: the use of phenomenological decoding likely explains the near- or at-threshold behaviour observed in their results at $p = 0.1\%$.
-In contrast, our approach achieves strong exponential error suppression with increasing code distance at the same physical error rate, indicating that our system remains firmly in the sub-threshold regime.
-Notably, we observe an increasing relative improvement from adaptive SM circuits when compared to static SM circuits as the code distance grows, a scaling benefit that is likely enabled by the use of circuit-level decoding.
+A direct comparison with~\cite{berthusen_adaptive_2025} is precluded by the use of different outer codes.
+Both works perform circuit-level simulations; however,~\cite{berthusen_adaptive_2025} decodes with a phenomenological decoder consisting of a combination of BP-OSD~\cite{hillmann_localized_2025} and BP-LSD~\cite{roffe_decoding_2020}, whereas we use a full circuit-level decoder via GreenPeas and Tesseract.
+At the same physical error rate $p = 0.1\%$, our results show clear exponential suppression of the logical error rate with increasing distance, consistent with sub-threshold operation.